Understanding your workers compensation insurance cover

 - a lump sum payment for death or permanent impairment

-As an employer, it’s your responsibility to meet specific obligations when an incident occurs.
 If a worker covered by your policy informs you of a work-related injury or illness, you have an obligation to let us know within 48 hours.

 Learn more about helping people return to work

-Keeping a register
+Keeping a register of injuries

-The register of injuries must include:
+All registers of injuries must include:

 - name of the injured worker